vespaiach/ledger-vue/README.md

-# ledger-vue
+# Ledger App meets VueJs

-Ledger web application - written in VueJs
+This repository is the [Ledger App](https://github.com/vespaiach/ledger) written in VueJs 3.x